Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Introduction

 \section{Introduction}

 In recent decades, the technical utility of quantum mechanics has become abundantly clear.
-In the realm of computation, quantum algorithms --- such as Shor's algorithm~\cite{Shor_1997} and numerous others~\cite{Jordan_2016} --- scale exponentially better than their classical counterparts.
-In the realm of secure communication, quantum protocols --- a popular example being Quantum Key Distribution~\cite{Bennett_2014} --- are able to provide privacy even against hypothetical adversaries with unlimited computational power, a desideratum which classical protocols are unable to fulfill.
-Throughout history, every aspect of quantum phenomena which fails to be emulated by classical resources has led to a practical exploitation of the non-classical feature in order to solve a some computational of communicational problem~\cite{Neilsen_Chaung_2011}.
-Motivated by past successes, a primal objective of modern quantum information theory is the discovery of new situations wherein quantum mechanics offers an advantage, and certification that the quantum advantage is genuine.
+In the realm of computation, quantum algorithms, such as Shor's algorithm~\cite{Shor_1997} and numerous others~\cite{Jordan_2016}, scale exponentially better than their classical counterparts.
+In the realm of secure communication, quantum protocols, a popular example being quantum key distribution~\cite{Bennett_2014}, are able to provide privacy even against hypothetical adversaries with unlimited computational power, a desideratum which classical protocols are unable to fulfill.
+Throughout history, numerous quantum phenomena which fail to be emulated by classical physics have been identified as resources for solving computational or communication problems~\cite{Neilsen_Chaung_2011}.
+Motivated by past successes, a primal objective of modern quantum information theory is to discover new situations wherein quantum mechanics offers an advantage, and to certify that the quantum advantage is genuine.